 Over the years, Steve has spoken and taught extensively at the National Association of Home Builder’s (NAHB) International Builders Show (IBS) and the Southeast Building Conference (SEBC) — on new home sales strategies and techniques, universal design, and aging-in-place.
 He has written many columns for building magazines, and regularly posts original content for aging-in-place professioals and consumers on the "Aging-In-Place Insider" blog.
 He appears as a guest presenter on aging-in-place topics for continuing education and professional development courses and workshops, such as through the Florida Contractor Industry Licensing Board (CILB) and the University of Florida County Extension Service (IFAS).

 Steve has served on many NAHB national committees and was a National Director for many years.
 He also served as a State Director for the Florida Home Builders Association (FHBA) and is a Life Trustee for the Florida Sales & Marketing Council (FSMC).
 He is a Charter Member and Life Director of the Gold Coast Builders Association (GCBA), where he also was a VP of Councils, VP of Communication, a Royal Spike, and Founder of the Remodelers and Custom Builders Council.
-He also is a member of the National Kitchen & Bath Association (NKBA).
+He also is a member of the National Kitchen & Bath Association (NKBA) and the National Aging-In-Place Council (NAIPC).

 Steve received the 2007 "IRM President’s Award" and the 2008 "Trina Ripley Award for Excellence in Education" from IRM.
 He was awarded the "William 'Bill' Molster Award" for 2012 for outstanding lifetime achievement in furthering the aims of the National Sales & Marketing Council (NSMC).
 He also has received the Million Dollar Circle Award, the NAHB Remodeler's "Sales Closer Achievement Award" and was named "Broker of The Year."
 In 2015, he was named "CAPS Educator of the Year" by the NAHB.